/terms/howto-schema · 3 min read · intermediate

 FAQ

-HowTo schema marks each step as a discrete `HowToStep` entity with its own `name`, `text`, and optional `image`.
-AI engines parse this structure to extract individual steps as standalone citations — more retrievable than the same content as plain prose with numbered list items.
+- HowTo schema marks each step as a discrete `HowToStep` entity with its own `name`, `text`, and optional `image`.
+Practitioners commonly observe that this structure helps AI engines extract individual steps as standalone citations more easily than the same content as plain prose with numbered list items; whether the effect comes from the HowTo markup itself or from the underlying step-headed structure has not been isolated by public study.

 Sources & further reading